For a more detailed list of Library Policies click on the links above.

 iv) Pay fines promptly.

 b) Observance of Library policy and rules is expected at all times.
-Abuse of Library privileges will result in a warning by the Director or in his/her absence by the staff member in charge.
+Abuse of Library privileges will result in a warning or restriction of services by the Director or in his/her absence by the staff member in charge.
 Continued abuse may result in suspension of some or all Library privileges at the discretion of the Director.
 A patron who feels he/she has been unfairly suspended may file an appeal in writing with the Board.
 Appeals will be considered at the next regular meeting of the Board.

 c) Unruly or Disruptive Patrons: At the discretion of the Director, or the staff in charge, the unruly or disruptive patron may be asked to leave the premises for a specified period of time, or he/she may lose certain Library privileges.
-If the patron is a minor, a parent will be notified of the disciplinary action.
+If the patron is a minor, a parent may be notified of the disciplinary action.

 d) Destructive Patrons: While some destructive patrons can be careless or thoughtless, others can be dangerous.
 If the patron seems harmless, making him/her aware that employees are observing him/her should be enough to stop the problem.
 If the patron is obviously not approachable, the police may be called for assistance.
 Examples of destructive behavior are: